darizae/claims-deduplicator/README.md

 ---

+### Notes on RoSE Dataset Integration

+This package has been particularly useful in deduplicating “reference ACUs” (Atomic Content Units) from the [**ROSE dataset**](https://github.com/Yale-LILY/ROSE).
+In ROSE, multiple human-written references can be repetitive or near-duplicates, so performing this claim-based clustering/deduplication:

+1. **Reduces redundancy** in the reference sets.
+2. **Organizes** similar human-written units into coherent clusters.
+3. **Streamlines** the data for downstream tasks or evaluations (e.g., summarization research).

+In short, if you have a dataset (like RoSE) with numerous overlapping or near-duplicate human reference texts, running the **claims-deduplicator** pipeline can help produce a cleaner, more concise reference set.

+---

 ## Multi-Threshold Deduplication

 If you want to compare results at different thresholds without re-computing all embeddings multiple times, use `multi_threshold_deduplicate`: